-The project will be monitored through the following Monitoring and Evaluation (M&E) activities.
+The project will be monitored through the following M& E activities.
+The M& E budget is provided in the table below.

-Project start-up:
+Project start:

 A Project Inception Workshop will be held within the first 3 months of project start with those with assigned roles in the project organization structure, UNDP country office and where appropriate/feasible regional technical policy and programme advisors as well as other stakeholders.
 The Inception Workshop is crucial to building ownership for the project results and to plan the first year annual work plan.